Breaching Euclidean Distance-Preserving Data Perturbation Using Few Known Inputs: Known Input Attack

 {

 }

-{\em Comment:} it can be shown that $||U_{n-k}'x_{\hat{j}}||$ is the distance from $x_{\hat{j}}$ to its closest point in $Col(X_q)$.
+{\em Comment:} it can be shown that $||U_{n-k}'x_{\hat{j}}||$ is the distance from $x_{\hat{j}}$ to its closest point in $Col(X_q)$ (the column space of $X_q$).
 Thus, the sensitivity of a tuple to breach is dependent upon its length relative to its distance to the column space of $X_q$.
+In particular, if the distance from $x_{\hat{j}}$ to the column space of $X_q$ is sufficiently small, less than $(||x_{\hat{j}}||\epsilon)/2$, then the breach probability is one from the second case in equation (\ref{eq:closed1}).

 Recall that the attacker seeks to use the closed-form expressions for $\rho(x_{\hat{j}},\epsilon)$ to decide for which $q < j \leq m$ does $\hat{x} = \hat{M}'y_{j}$ produce the best estimation of $x_{\hat{j}}$.
 This is naturally done by choosing $j$ to maximize $\rho(x_{\hat{j}},\epsilon)$.
 To allow for this, observe that $||x_{\hat{j}}||\epsilon$ and $||U_{n-k}'x_{\hat{j}}||$ equal\footnote{$M_Tx_{\hat{j}}$ $=$ $y_j$, so, $||x_{\hat{j}}||$ $=$ $||M_Tx_{\hat{j}}||$ $=$ $||y_j||$.
 Moreover, as shown earlier, there exists $B \in \mathbb{O}_{n-k}$ such that $V_{n-k}'$ $=$ $B'U_{n-k}'M_T'$.
 Thus, $||U_{n-k}'x_{\hat{j}}||$ $=$ $||B'U_{n-k}'M_T'M_Tx_{\hat{j}}||$ $=$ $||V_{n-k}'y_j||$.} $||y_j||\epsilon$ and $||V_{n-k}'y_j||$, respectively, which are known to the attacker.
 Therefore, (\ref{eq:closed1}) can be rewritten as follows, where $ac_{[]-1}(y)$ denotes $arccos\left(\left[\frac{||y_j||\epsilon}{||V_{n-k}'y_j||\sqrt{2}} \right]^2 - 1\right)$, and $ac_{1-[]}(y)$ denotes $arccos\left(1-\left[\frac{||y_j||\epsilon}{||V_{n-k}'y_j||\sqrt{2}} \right]^2\right)$.